FelixPetriconi/contract_light/README.md

   Rect() : w_(0), h_(0) {}

   ~Rect() {
-    INVARIANT;
+    // checking that the invariants are fulfilled, even before destruction INVARIANT;
   }

   void setWidth(int newW) {
+    // setting the pre condition of this method; the invariant is checked
+    // once at the end of the scope
     PRECONDITION [&] { return newW >= 0; };
+    // setting the post condition; the invariant is checked only once after
-    POSTCONDITION [&, this] { return newW == w_; };
+    // leaving the scope, regardless of the number of pre- and/or post-conditions POSTCONDITION [&, this] { return newW == w_; };
     w_ = newW;

-  }
+    // There is no need to define here INVARIANT here.
+This is done automatically
+    // whenever there is a bool invariant() const method is defined }

   int size() const {